Dominant Planet in the Birth Chart #

 Saturn Dominant #

-Saturn dominance brings structure, responsibility, and long-term awareness to the forefront of the personality.
-If Saturn is the dominant planet, there is a tendency to take life seriously, to plan carefully, and to measure progress against high internal standards.
-There is a quality of maturity and self-discipline that others often notice, sometimes even from a young age.
+Saturn dominance brings structure, responsibility, and long-term awareness to the forefront.
+There is a tendency to take life seriously, to plan carefully, and to measure progress against high internal standards, often accompanied by a quality of maturity that others notice early.

 Uranus Dominant #

 Uranus dominance places individuality, innovation, and the drive toward freedom at the center of experience.
-With Uranus as the strongest planet, there is a persistent need to break from convention, to question inherited assumptions, and to find independent ways of doing things.
-Thinking tends to be original and at times unpredictable, and the individual may feel most alive when disrupting patterns that have become stagnant.
+There is a persistent need to break from convention, question inherited assumptions, and find independent ways of doing things.

 Neptune Dominant #

 Neptune dominance gives the personality a permeable, imaginative, and deeply intuitive quality.
-If Neptune is the dominant planet, there is unusual sensitivity to the unseen dimensions of experience: atmosphere, symbolism, emotional undercurrents, and the subtle connections between things.
-The inner world is vivid, and there is often a natural affinity for creative, spiritual, or contemplative pursuits.
+There is unusual sensitivity to atmosphere, symbolism, and the subtle connections between things, with a natural affinity for creative and contemplative pursuits.

 Pluto Dominant #